VeeAyy/odoo-debug-mode/README.md

 # odoo-debug-mode
-Click the icon to turn on debug mode
++ Click the icon to turn on debug mode
-Click again to turn off
++ Click again to turn off
-press and hold "a" on the keyboard and click the icon to turn debug assets
++ Press and hold "a" on the keyboard and click the icon to turn debug assets